Blade: Trinity

-Blade: Trinity is a 2004 American superhero film written and directed by David S. Goyer, who also wrote the screenplays to Blade and Blade II.
-It stars Wesley Snipes as Blade, based on the Marvel Comics character of the same name, who also produced with Goyer, Peter Frankfurt and Lynn Harris, with a supporting cast of Ryan Reynolds, Jessica Biel, Kris Kristofferson, Dominic Purcell, Parker Posey and Triple H in his acting debut.
+Blade: Trinity is a 2004 American superhero film written and directed by David S. Goyer.
+It was produced by Goyer, Peter Frankfurt, Lynn Harris, and Wesley Snipes, who also starred in the leading role as the title character.
+Based on the Marvel Comics character of the same name, it is the sequel to Blade II (2002) and the third installment in the Blade franchise.
+The film co-stars Ryan Reynolds, Jessica Biel, Kris Kristofferson, Dominic Purcell, Parker Posey, and Triple H. Vampire leader Danica Talos has framed Blade for numerous murders, and alongside a team of rogue vampire hunters he must fight his most challenging enemy yet, Dracula.

-The third and final installment in the Blade trilogy, the war between humans and vampires continues.
-Blade has been framed for numerous murders by the vampire leader Danica Talos, who is determined to lead her bloodthirsty compatriots to victory.
-Blade must team up with a band of rogue vampire hunters to save humanity from his most challenging enemy yet: Dracula.

 Blade: Trinity was released in the United States on December 8, 2004.
-The film grossed $132 million at the box office worldwide on a budget of $65 million and received mostly negative reviews from critics for its formulaic themes, directing and acting; it is the worst-reviewed film in the trilogy.
-The film was followed by 2006's Blade: The Series, and also marks Reynolds' first superhero role, as well as his first collaboration with Marvel Entertainment.
+The film grossed $132 million at the box office worldwide on a budget of $65 million and received mostly negative reviews from critics for its formulaic themes, directing, and acting; it is the worst-reviewed film in the trilogy.
+The film was followed by a television series, Blade: The Series, in 2006, with Sticky Fingaz replacing Snipes.
 Marvel regained the film rights to the character in 2012.
+Snipes reprised his role as Blade in the 2024 film Deadpool & Wolverine, which starred Reynolds as Deadpool.
+A reboot film set in the Marvel Cinematic Universe and starring Mahershala Ali had been in talks for development, but has since been shelved.